maths/moodle-qtype_stack/doc/en/Developer/Response_processing.md

 The [options](../Authoring/Options) will be needed - more thought needed on which of these should be explicit table columns.
 Would be nice to be able to add new options without altering the database if possible.

-Remember that we have a total disconnect between [interaction elements](../Authoring/Interaction_elements) and [potential response trees](../Authoring/Potential_response_trees) within a [multi-part mathematical question](../Authoring/Multi-part_mathematical_questions).
+Remember that we have a total disconnect between [inputs](../Authoring/Inputs) and [potential response trees](../Authoring/Potential_response_trees) within a [multi-part mathematical question](../Authoring/Multi-part_mathematical_questions).